 Elon University has several projects that demonstrate its interest in innovation.
 First is the Doherty Center for Creativity, Innovation and Entrepreneurship, which is focused on experiential education, according to the college’s website.
-Elon also offers the Innovation Living Learning Community for students interested in entrepreneurship.
-In the works is the Innovation Quad, a new building complex that will serve as a hub for science, technology and design programs.
+Elon also offers the Innovation Living Learning Community, commonly known as Innovation LLC, for students interested in entrepreneurship.
+In the works is The Innovation Quad, a section of campus that will serve as a hub for science, technology and design programs.

 Learn more about Elon University.

 Total enrollment (fall 2020): 47,907

 Four-year graduation rate: 81%

 The University of Michigan‘s Center for Academic Innovation offers a variety of programs, including an XR initiative that supports the development and application of extended reality technology.
 The center also sponsors teach-outs, which are online events about important issues that connect scholars from all over the world.